 For the sake of transparency, ACR shall presume project information to be available for public scrutiny, and demonstration to the contrary shall be incumbent on the Project Proponent.
-At a minimum, ACR shall disclose publicly the project baseline scenario, calculations, monitoring report, and additionality assertion.
 The VVB shall check that any information requested as "commercially sensitive" meets the ACR definition of Commercially Sensitive Information.